Great user onboarding does three things: it educates users on the problem, showcases the features of your solution, and drives users to take action.

 Cluster is another great example worth mentioning:

 And there’s a lesson here for web-based apps as well.
 Many B2B SaaS companies require information from users to tailor experience and appropriately cater to intent.
-Answering these questions is never fun.
-Could information priming work like permission priming?
+Here’s how B2B SaaS can turn good questions into good asks.

 #2: User action needs to be tied to the big picture